svivoli/Employee-Tracker/README.md

 ## Bugs

 There is an apparent memory leak that causes disruptions in the application.
 Messages/menus will display multiple times and overlap one another.
 You can see some evidence of this in some of the images in the user experience section.
-Below is a more durastic example.
+Below is a more drastic example.

 ![Memory Leak](memoryleak.png)